 - City of Delaware utility customers who are unemployed, partially unemployed, or unable to work due to the COVID-19 pandemic can now qualify for the City’s Utility Assistance Program.
 Residents can apply for a payment plan or a credit toward their bill.
 In addition, to promote more online bill payment, the City of Delaware is reimbursing the $3.95 per-transaction credit card fee.
 The assistance program application can be completed online and submitted here, or placed in the red drop box located at the City Hall drive-thru.

-- The due date for the May utility bill is pushed back from the 15th of the month to the 3oth of the month.
+- The due date for utility bills is pushed back from the 15th of the month to the 3oth of the month.